almereyda/awesome-starred/README.md

 ## monitoring

+- [upgundecha/howtheysre](https://github.com/upgundecha/howtheysre) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE)
 - [healthchecks/healthchecks](https://github.com/healthchecks/healthchecks) - A cron monitoring tool written in Python & Django
 - [rouben/zfswatcher](https://github.com/rouben/zfswatcher) - ZFS pool monitoring and notification daemon
 - [statping-ng/statping-ng](https://github.com/statping-ng/statping-ng) - An updated drop-in for statping.
 A Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.